|Bence Mélykúti||Twitter | Blog | Personal pages | Magyar|

 |ben-tse may-koo-ty, | Email: | LaTeX: M\'elyk\'uti|

-The interfaces of mathematical (esp. probabilistic) modelling, stochastic processes, chemical reaction kinetics, systems biology, control theory, operations research.
+The interfaces of mathematical (esp. probabilistic) modelling, stochastic processes, statistics, machine learning, chemical reaction kinetics, systems biology, control theory, operations research.
 I seek novel possibilities how these can be applied to develop quantitative methods for research in the life sciences.
 I'm also interested in making a positive societal impact with my research, and I'm open to being contacted with interesting project ideas for consultation.

 - I came to Freiburg with a Humboldt Postdoctoral Research Fellowship.